Somatic Tools for Helping Children Process Grief

 Grounding brings a child's awareness into the present moment and into their body.
 It interrupts the cycle of overwhelm and helps the nervous system settle.

-Ask the child to press their feet firmly into the ground.
-Notice the feeling of the floor beneath them.
-Wiggle their toes.
-Feel the weight of their body.
+Feet on the floor.
+Ask the child to press their feet firmly into the ground, notice the feeling of the floor beneath them, wiggle their toes, and feel the weight of their body.
+This simple practice activates the parasympathetic nervous system.

+Hand on heart, hand on belly.
 Guide the child to place one hand on their heart and one on their belly.
 Feel the rise and fall of breath.
 Notice the heartbeat.
+This practice signals safety to the nervous system.

 2. Breathwork for children